andreyc0d3r/wp-swiper/src/README.txt

 == Changelog ==

+= 1.1.2 =
+* Support custom thumbs, and if no custom thumb is provided, use the content of the current slide.

 = 1.1.1 =
 * Added ability to remove Custom Slide Navigation Icons
 * Prev/Next slide buttons wrapped in a div + container